Welcome

 Purpose

-The purpose of the LEGs is to provide the physician clinical faculty with an organization structure to address the challenges of balancing the demands for the provision of academics and clinical services.
-It is also intended to facilitate the ongoing delivery of the NOSM academic mandate by the physician clinical faculty.
+The purpose of the LEGs is to provide the physician clinical faculty with an organizational structure to address the challenges of balancing the demands for the provision of academics and clinical services.
+It is also intended to facilitate the ongoing delivery of the NOSM U academic mandate by the physician clinical faculty.

 Background